bamason2/ttp451-module/docs/labs/Lesson_2.md

 #### Task 2-2.1

 - Start model browser by typing ``<mbcmodel>`` in command window.
-Create one stage test plan by right click on the [Untitled] project node and click [New Test Plan].
+Create  a one stage test plan by right clicking on the [Untitled] project node and click [New Test Plan].
 Select [One stage plan].
-Click [OK] to make selection.
+Click [OK] to make the selection.

 ![image](figs/lab2/fig_46_one_stage_plan.png)

-- Double click the “Input” diagram, set “Number of factors” to 8 and enter the following data as shown below for “min”, “max” and “signal” columns in the setup window.
+- Double click the “Input” diagram, set “Number of factors” to 8 and enter the following data as shown below for the  “min”, “max” and “signal” columns in the setup window.

 ![image](figs/lab2/fig_47_input_factor_set_up.png)